-The most luxury spa facility using the mineral water in Ixtapan de la Sal is, Shangri-La Spa.
+Shangri-La Spa is the most luxury spa facility using the geothermal water of Ixtapan de la Sal.

 With a little modification, the Roman baths provides free-flowing water.

 When travelers think of lodging at Ixtapan de la Sal, the safest choice will be Marriott (Ixtapan de la Sal Marriott Hotel).

 The second option may be Hotel Ixtapan Spas & Resort.

 Different from Marriott, the hotel has a spa using the characteristic mineral water.

 The spa is located in the opposite side of the hotel, across another spa facility, Parque Acuático.

 Walk-ins are welcome in addition to various beauty salon treatments and bodyworks.